bambooww/iot-tree/doc/quick/quick_know_tree.md

 ### 4.2 Device definition

-When adding a device under a channel, you must specify the corresponding device definition.
+When adding a device under a channel, you can specify the corresponding device definition.
 IOT tree server specifically implements the device library function for this purpose.

-You can view the relevant documents [device definition] [dev_def]
+You can view the relevant documents [device definition][dev_def]

 [cn_conn_drv]: ./quick_know_ch_conn_drv.md